-Rationale:.
+Rationale: Per the most recently-approved Design and Architectural Standards, OHFA only allows prospective rehabilitation projects to seek LIHTC only if the rehabilitation is substantial.
 By incentivizing higher hard construction costs beyond the minimum \$40,000 per unit, development teams are encouraged to reinforce the scope of work with enough improvements that will allow for long-term sustainability while leveraging construction mobilization.
 Hard construction costs are calculated as the sum of the following costs and are detailed in the AHFA: